prathamps/ConsentRight/README.md

 Please describe your symptoms:
-(Be as detailed as possible for better recommendations) 💡 Tip: Include when symptoms started, severity, and any triggers
+(Be as detailed as possible for better recommendations)

 > I have been experiencing severe chest pain and shortness of breath for the past 2 hours

-🔄 Processing your symptoms...
+Processing your symptoms...
    Analyzing symptoms and consulting medical knowledge base...
-   ✅ Analysis in progress...
-   📊 Generating specialist recommendation...

 ============================================================
-📋 CONSULTATION RESULT
+CONSULTATION RESULT
 ============================================================

-🏥 RECOMMENDED SPECIALIST: Cardiologist
+RECOMMENDED SPECIALIST: Cardiologist
-🚨 URGENCY LEVEL: High
+URGENCY LEVEL: High

-📝 REASONING:
+REASONING:
    Chest pain combined with shortness of breath are classic cardiovascular symptoms that require immediate cardiac evaluation to rule out heart conditions such as heart attack or other serious cardiac events.

-🔄 ALTERNATIVE SPECIALIST: Emergency Medicine
+ALTERNATIVE SPECIALIST: Emergency Medicine

-💡 ADDITIONAL NOTES:
+ADDITIONAL NOTES:
    Given the severity and combination of symptoms, consider seeking immediate emergency care if symptoms worsen or if you experience additional symptoms like sweating, nausea, or arm pain.

 ------------------------------------------------------------
-⚠️  IMPORTANT DISCLAIMER:
+IMPORTANT DISCLAIMER:
    This recommendation is AI-generated and should not replace professional medical advice.
 Please consult with a healthcare professional for proper diagnosis and treatment.